 Condoms are a highly effective method for preventing the transmission of HIV during sex.
-However, many people don’t use them or don’t use them consistently.
-Condoms may also break during sex.
+Still, many people don’t use condoms or use them consistently.
+Also, in some cases, condoms may break during sex.

-If you think you may have been exposed to HIV through sex without a condom, or due to a broken condom, make an appointment with a healthcare professional as soon as possible.
+If a person thinks they may have been exposed to HIV through condomless sex, or due to a broken condom, they’ll want to make an appointment with a healthcare professional as soon as possible.

 Read on to learn more about:

 - how soon to be tested for HIV after condomless sex